gvwilson/thirdbit/src/fiction/in-heck/index.md

 "How dare you?
 How dare you use those words?
 Those are the Makers' words!
-Even this one does not use them!"
+Only those who speak for the Makers may use them!"

 *Oops,* Gumption thought.
 Fear flickered in his chest like a tiny candle flame.